 When I was in college, I took a course called “American Autobiography.”
 From Mary Rowlandson to Ben Franklin to Harriet Jacobs to Ernest Hemingway, that class exposed me to what must have been at least a dozen stunning, thought-provoking memoirs.
 That was one of my earliest experiences examining creative nonfiction, but it helped engrain my love for the genre.

 Disclaimer: I received this book for free to review.
-Any links in this post may be affiliate.
 All opinions are my own and can’t be bought.
 More legal information is available here.

 I adore creative nonfiction for its unmatched ability to provide a backdrop on history.
 I have always considered memoirists to be journalists, anthropologists, and social commentators.
 Their accounts are at times some of the most valuable sources of insight into the past — and the present.
 It is through this lens that I read Sandra Pimentel’s Blind Acceptance, and I must say that Pimentel held her weight against the pack.

 Ernest Hemingway’s A Moveable Feast (the restored edition, of course) is my favorite autobiography of all time, because each moment that Hemingway provides gives me another snapshot into his life in the mid-twentieth century.
 These snapshots transported me to Paris and all over the world, following Hemingway and co. wherever their little artistic hearts took them.
 And Pimentel’s Blind Acceptance shows me life in America during that time.